grodansparadis/vscpl2drv-logger/docs/using.md

 Easiest is of course to link to the driver shared library from your own application.
 You can also load the driver manually at runtime if you want to be able to load different drivers without recompiling your application.
 The interface header is available [here](https://github.com/grodansparadis/vscp/blob/master/src/vscp/common/level2drvdef.h)

 For manual linking there is a simple test application that can be used to test the websocket driver (or all level II drivers).
-The application is available in the [testapp](https://github.com/grodansparadis/vscpl2drv-websocksrv/tree/main/testapp) of the project.
+The application is available in the [testapp](https://github.com/grodansparadis/vscpl2drv-logger/tree/master/testapp) of the project.

-This driver have hard coded credentials and paths so you need to edit it before use.
-All of them are defined in the beginning of the file.
+This driver have hard coded configuration paths so you need to edit it before use.
+You find them in the beginning of the file.

 The `testapp` loads and finds the methods of the driver manually so it is a good example of how to interface level II drivers from your own software.
 It will send a VSCP event every second and print any received events to the console.
 It should work on all supported platforms.